Yeqzids/Yeqzids.GitHub.io/index.md

 ## Outreach

 In addition to research, I also love doing outreach.
-I have written many articles for magazines/blogs and have delivered about 80 presentations since 2004.
+I have written many articles for magazines/blogs and have delivered over 80 talks since 2004.
 Most of my outreach work was done in my home country (China).
 Unsurprisingly, I find doing outreach in western countries hugely different from what I have done in China!
-But I have since found my niche on promoting the communication between China and the West.
+But I have since found my niche on bridging the science-loving communities between China and the West.

 Some of my recent outreach works with connection to English-speaking audience: